soz223/UniBrainAssistant/README.md

 **UniBrain‑Assistant** is an open-source, browser-based platform that integrates end-to-end deep learning into a fully conversational workflow for structural brain MRI analysis.

-**One Click, Done Quick!!!**
+### Try Me - One Click, Done Quick!

-Drop in a NIfTI file, watch every preprocessing step unfold in real time, explore the resulting connectome interactively, and ask questions in plain English or any natural languages — all without leaving your web browser.
+You can drop in a NIfTI file, watch every preprocessing step unfold in real time, explore the resulting connectome interactively, and ask questions in plain English or any natural languages — all without leaving your web browser.

 It pairs Streamlit’s reactive UI with LangChain’s tool‑calling so you can **see**, **tweak**, and **interrogate** each stage of the pipeline: